 1. Grant of Option

-Optionor, in consideration of a non-refundable payment of [$ ] duly paid by Optionee, agrees to sell and convey all of the Property to Optionee, its successors, designees and assigns, upon Optionee's election (at its sole discretion) to purchase the Property by giving the notice as provided in Paragraph 7 herein at any time before the Expiration Date, as defined in and determined under Paragraph 9.
+Optionor, in consideration of a non-refundable payment of [$ ] [OPTION PREMIUM LIMITED TO 5% OF ASSET VALUE] duly paid by Optionee, agrees to sell and convey all of the Property to Optionee, its successors, designees and assigns, upon Optionee's election (at its sole discretion) to purchase the Property by giving the notice as provided in Paragraph 7 herein at any time before the Expiration Date, as defined in and determined under Paragraph 9.

 2. Purchase Price

-If Optionee elects to exercise its Option to purchase the Property, the purchase price shall be firm at [$ ] (the "Purchase Price"), payable in full on the closing date of the purchase (the "Closing").
+If Optionee OR ITS DESIGNEE Not needed since in definition of Optioneeelects to exercise its Option to purchase the Property, the purchase price shall be firm at [$ ] (the "Purchase Price"), payable in full on the closing date of the purchase (the "Closing").
 The option payment shall not be credited against the Purchase Price.

 3. Conveyance

 a.
 Title.
 Upon receipt of Optionee’s notice of exercise of this Option, Optionor shall execute, acknowledge and deliver to Optionee, at Closing, a good and sufficient general warranty deed conveying marketable fee simple title to the Property and all buildings and improvements thereon, free and clear of all liens, encumbrances and other defects in title.
 At Closing, Optionor shall also deliver any and all such other documents as may be reasonably requested by Optionee or the title company in order to issue the title policy to Optionee pursuant to Paragraph 15.
 The legal description attached to the deed shall be the same legal description prepared by the surveyor of the Property.
-All costs and expenses of curing any defects in the title raised by Optionee (in its sole discretion) shall be borne by the Optionor; any such costs and expenses, together with all monies required for the satisfaction of taxes, liens or encumbrances shall be reimbursed by Optionor
+All costs and expenses of curing any defects in the title raised by Optionee (in its sole discretion) shall be borne by the Optionor; any such costs and expenses, together with all monies required for the satisfaction of taxes, liens or encumbrances shall be reimbursed by Optionor.

 b.
 Taxes.
 All ad valorem taxes and special assessments on the Property imposed for the calendar year of Closing shall be prorated as of the date of Closing; however, if Closing shall occur before the tax rate for such year is fixed, the amount of such taxes and special assessments for the immediately preceding calendar year shall be utilized for such proration and the parties shall adjust such proration after the Closing, if necessary.
 Optionor shall be responsible for and shall satisfy all taxes and special assessments for all calendar years prior to the calendar year of Closing.